Sponsor and status

 114th Congress (2015–2017)

-This bill was introduced on March 8, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 8, 2016, in a previous session of Congress, but it did not receive a vote.

 Mar 8, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 1627 (115th).

 S. 2652 (114th) was a bill in the United States Congress.